osrf/gazebo_tutorials/guided_a/tutorial2.md

         /usr/local/bin/gazebo

-1. Now check where you're installing Gazebo to.
+1. Now check where you're installing Gazebo-classic to.
 You can do this by re-running install and looking for the install location, for example:

         cd ~/code/gazebo/build